 Rewards offered by Secret Witness

 8, on Jan.
 24. • A reward for up to $250 for information leading to the arrest of those responsible for stealing to air conditioning units from 21 Oak Park Way on Jan.
-25. • A reward for up to $250 for information leading to the arrest of those responsible for stealing a green Honda Civic on Wildwood Court on Jan.
-12. • A reward for $250 and an additional reward from the business owner for information leading to the arrest of those responsible for breaking into a business at 1437 Huntoon Street on Dec.
-31 and Jan.
-16. • A reward of $250 for information leading to the arrest of those responsible for multiple burglaries from King Towing on Lincoln Street in Oroville.
+25. • A reward for up to $250 for information leading to the arrest of those responsible for stealing a white Chevy Suburban on Canyon Highlands on Jan.
+15. • A reward for up to $250 for information leading to the arrest of those responsible for stealing a camera bag and camera equipment from a person at Riverbend Park on Jan.
+15. • A reward for up to $250 for information leading to the arrest of those responsible for vandalizing the St. Thomas Church and School on Bird Street on Jan.
+3. • A reward for up to $250 for information leading to the arrest of those responsible for stealing a green Honda Civic on Wildwood Court on Jan.
+12. • A reward for $250 and an additional reward from ... (more)

 Start the conversation, or Read more at Mercury-Register.